rdt249/SkySim/README.md

 The exported netlist should now be located in your home directory under `~/simulation/{CELL_NAME}/spectre/schematic/netlist/input.scs`.
 You can check to make sure it's there, because we will need it for the next step.

 Next, we'll use a Python script to generate Spectre simulation files.
 Many test cases are generated automatically.
 Right now, the number of test cases generated will be the number of input conditions times the number of target devices.
-For the inverter example, there are two input conditions (input = high and low) and two target devices (NMOS and PMOS) resulting in four test cases.
+For the inverter example, there are two input conditions (input = high and low) and two target devices (one NMOS and one PMOS) resulting in four test cases.
 Make sure you navigate to the SkySim directory `cd SkySim` and use the following example to generate simulation files for the `MAINLIB_TESTING/SL_inv_1x` inverter.

 ```python3 scripts/generate.py MAINLIB_TESTING/SL_inv_1x```